-Every year on August 20, 2019, the world marks Mosquito Day after it was first established in 1897, when the link between mosquitos and malaria transmission was discovered by Sir Ronald Ross.
-The whole essence of this commemoration is to raise awareness that female mosquitoes transmit malaria between humans, malaria prevention, as well as fundraising for research into the cure of malaria.
+Every year on August 20, 2019, the world marks Mosquito Day after it was first established in 1897 when the link between mosquitos and malaria transmission was discovered by Sir Ronald Ross.
+The whole essence of this commemoration is to raise awareness that females transmit malaria between humans, malaria prevention, as well as fundraising research into the cure of malaria.

 Besides the fact that a type of Mosquito causes malaria, how much do humans really know about the tiny and expected-to-be-harmless insect?
-From the kingdom Animalia, mosquitoes are a group of about 3500 species of small insects that fly.
-The insects are a health hazard that must be prevented.
+From the kingdom Animalia, these insects are a group of about 3500 species of small insects that fly.
+Insects are a health hazard that must be prevented.

 Though it is referred to as “The World’s Deadliest Animal”, it would interest you to know that not all of them transmit the malaria parasite but the female Anopheles mosquito!
 This is because the females require blood in order to produce eggs whereas the male anopheles primarily feeds on the nectar in flowers.

 In case you’re wondering “so how am I supposed to differentiate between a male and a female mosquito?
 How is that my problem?”
 Well, you really do not have to worry because you cannot figure it out since the differences can only be seen under a magnifying lens or microscope.

 Interestingly, it’s been said that because the males have no need for human blood, they typically avoid human contact.
 The feeding preferences of mosquitoes typically include those with type O blood, those who are heavy breathers, those with an abundance of skin bacteria, those with high body heat, and pregnant women.
 Individuals’ attraction to mosquitoes also has a heritable, genetically-controlled component.